Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 [forge documentation](https://forge.autodesk.com/en/docs/design-automation/v3/reference/http/activities-POST/)

 This request to the Design Automation V3 API will create an activity.
-In design automation an activity specify an action that can be executed using a specified engine.
+In the Design Automation API an activity specify an action that can be executed using a specified engine.
 The request body contains the following fields.

 ##### id